michaelzhang917/CarND-Capstone/README.md

 * TITAN X Graphics
 * 64-bit OS

+The following is a system architecture diagram showing the ROS nodes and topics used in the project.

+![architecture][image1]

+There are three core functionalities of the system, including preception, planning and control.

-The perception subsystem contains obstacle and traffic light detection.
+1. The perception subsystem contains obstacle and traffic light detection.
 The detection provides a traffic light color detection so that the car knows when to stop or drive if the car approaches an intersection with a traffic light.

-In the planning subsystem, we implement a waypoint updater for updating the next waypoint depending on the desired behavior.
-The throttle, break, and steering of the car are actuated by the control subsystem.
-The implemented subsystem overview for this project can be visualized as following:
+2. In the planning subsystem, we implement a waypoint updater for updating the next waypoint depending on the desired behavior.

-![architecture][image1]
+3. The throttle, break, and steering of the car are actuated by the control subsystem.

 ## The Team